starfleetorg/ARDU-utilities/README.md

 5. GPIO 9  ==>  Arduino digital 12
 6. GPIO 10  ==>  Arduino digital 11
 8. GPIO GND  ==>  Arduino GND
+9. Make sure that the Arduino is powered

 ## How to use:
 1. Download and copy both scripts into /usr/bin